 It is not illegal to photograph children – and funny faces can be highly rewarding. © Damien Demolder

-The Twitter ban
+The X ban

-Twitter’s change in policy that came into play in November 2021 regarding pictures of people whose permission has not expressly been sought is at first quite concerning.
+X’s change in policy that came into play in November 2021 regarding pictures of people whose permission has not expressly been sought is at first quite concerning.
 As is often the case when businesses are trying to protect themselves, they do so with a sledgehammer when a nutcracker was all that was needed.

-As a publisher, Twitter is officially responsible for everything that is posted to the platform and it doesn’t want to have to deal with claims by people who appear in pictures on the site who don’t want to be there.
+As a publisher, X is officially responsible for everything that is posted to the platform, and it doesn’t want to have to deal with claims by people who appear in pictures on the site who don’t want to be there.
 The easiest method of avoiding such situations is to say that if anyone complains about their appearance in a picture then it will be removed from the site.

 This is a pretty poor approach for more than one reason.
-Firstly it denies photographers their rights to publish work created in situations that were well within the law, but secondly, it allows people caught in the act of doing something wrong to prevent the evidence from being shared and seen.
+Firstly, it denies photographers their rights to publish work created in situations that were well within the law, but secondly, it allows people caught in the act of doing something wrong to prevent the evidence from being shared and seen.

 Street photography - people and buildings